somenetworking/CMS-NBI-Client/README.md

 # CMS-NBI-CLIENT

-CMS-NBI-CLIENT is a python package in the works, to interact with Calix Management System(CMS).
+CMS-NBI-CLIENT is a python package in the works, to interact with Calix Management System(CMS) NBIs(Northbound Interfaces).

 ## Resources